DataFire/Integrations/integrations/generated/google_iam/README.md

   * pageSize `integer`: Optional limit on the number of roles to include in the response.
   * pageToken `string`: Optional pagination token returned in an earlier ListRolesResponse.
   * parent **required** `string`: The resource name of the parent resource in one of the following formats:
-  * showDeleted `boolean`: Include Roles that have been deleted.
+  * showDeleted `boolean` (values: BASIC, FULL): Include Roles that have been deleted.
   * view `string` (values: BASIC, FULL): Optional view for the returned Role objects.
   * $.xgafv `string` (values: 1, 2): V1 error format.
   * access_token `string`: OAuth access token.